lnxd/atmega8535-gate-controller/README.md

 - Add decoupling caps near MCU
 - Store last state in EEPROM
 - Default state = Gate Closed
-- Note that the gate motors have built in endstops that prevent them from opening or closing too far.
+- Note that *my* gate motors have built in endstops that prevent them from opening or closing too far.